Squashed quantum non-Markovianity: a measure of genuine quantum non-Markovianity in states

 The equality (i) is due to the choice of the extension $\rho_{ABCE}$ of the initial state $\rho_{ABC}$ as mentioned earlier.
-Equalities (ii) and (iii) are because the QCMI does not alter upon attaching (uncorrelated) ancilla $RR'$ with $A$ and a unitary $U_{ARR'}$ respectively.
+Equalities (ii) and (iii) are because the QCMI does not alter upon attaching (uncorrelated) ancilla $RR'$ with Alice and a unitary $U_{ARR'}$ respectively.
 The inequality (iv) follows from the data-processing inequality of QCMI under partial tracing of $R'$.
-The equality (v) and the inequality are due to the chain rule and $I(R;C|BE)\geq 0$.
+The equality (v) and the inequality are due to the chain rule and inequality (vi) due to the non-negativity of QCMI ($I(R;C|BE)_\sigma\geq 0$).
 For the state~\eqref{Eq:QuantumInstru}, the QCMI satisfies

 as represented by the equality (vii).
-The inequality (viii) is the result of the fact that $I(A;C|BE)_{\sigma^m} \geq 2 N_{sq}(A;C|B)_{\sigma^m}$ for all $m$.
-Thus, we prove strong monotonicity of $N_{sq}$ under local operation on $A$.
-Similar steps can show the strong monotonicity for local operations on $C$.
+The inequality (viii) is the result of the fact that $I(A;C|BE)_{\sigma^m} \geq 2 N_{\mathrm{sq}}(A;C|B)_{\sigma^m}$ for all $m$.
+Thus, we prove strong monotonicity of $N_{\mathrm{sq}}$ under local operation by Alice.
+Similar steps can show the strong monotonicity of local operations on Charlie.